 The lazaretto

 During the nineteenth century, Poveglia became Italy’s largest naval lazaret.
-Between 1831 and 1832, 702 ships were quarantined in Poveglia.
-The deceased’s bodies had been buried in large mass graves.
+Poveglia quarantined 702 ships between 1831 and 1832.
+Large mass graves housed the deceased’s bodies.
 Even now, human bones frequently turn up in the ground, particularly in the island’s northern region.
-Here starts the most horrific and violent chapter of the Poveglia island story.
-In fact, it became a place to execute individuals sentenced to death.
+Here starts the most horrific and violent chapter of the Poveglia Island story.
+In fact, it became a place where individuals sentenced to death were executed.
 Furthermore, starting in the 1920s, a new structure for one of Italy’s largest mental institutions appeared.

 The mental institution in Poveglia

 Most likely, Poveglia was never an official mental hospital.
-In reality, the new structure was initially designed to house elderly convalescents.
-The real nature of this structure is still being debated.
-According to documentation obtained in Venice’s historical archives, the structure served as a nursing institution from 1922 to 1946.
+In reality, the original design of the new structure was to house elderly convalescents.
+Debates continue to surround the true nature of this structure.
+Documentation from Venice’s historical archives indicates that the structure functioned as a nursing institution from 1922 to 1946.

 However, some evidence reveals that it was a true psychiatric hospital.
 For example, the “Psychiatry Department” sign is still hanging among the wreckage.
-As we will see, the mental institution, or what was assumed to be one, was most likely a place of horrific torture.
+As we will see, the presumed mental institution was likely a site of horrific torture.
 It ended operations in 1968.
 Since then, the island of Poveglia has been abandoned, and entry is prohibited.

 One of the many legends surrounding the Poveglia island story involves a peculiar doctor.
-During the mental department’s operation, he is accused of abusing patients and conducting horrible experiments.
+He faces accusations of abusing patients and conducting horrific experiments during the operation of the mental department.

 Many people link this enigmatic character with the Swiss doctor Sarles, who performed the first lobotomy in 1890.
 However, history has it that the doctor eventually went insane.
 Sarles, haunted by the ghosts of patients who died during his scientific investigations, hurled himself from the San Vitale church’s bell tower.
 However, he did not die immediately.
 A nurse who witnessed the suicide testified that, when the doctor’s body was lying on the ground, a fog suddenly rose and engulfed him until he suffocated.